samhohcm/RobotArm-Motors-Worksheet/index.md

         <br>
         You can transfer this code into your python either by typing it in, or by copying and pasting.
 Please be careful to make sure you enter it exactly the same!
 Where you put spaces, tabs, brackets, full stops and other punctuation is really important in python because these characters tell the computer how to understand your code!
+        An easy way to check this is by comparing the number of lines in the example above with the number of lines in your online python editor.

       </div>
     </div>